 Julie Curtis, sister of Kuli Kuli CEO Lisa Curtis, works as a Peace Corps volunteer with female moringa farmers in Benin, West Africa.
-Currently, she’s working hard to help build a moringa processing center for the women’s cooperative she’s involved with.
-Here’s her unique perspective on the tree she works with every day:
+She works hard to help build a moringa processing center for the women’s cooperative she’s involved with.

 What are the parts of a moringa tree and their benefits?